Map of the Siege of Quebec

 Circa 1759 — 9¼ x 11½ inches

-An 18th-century engraved map depicting the Siege of Quebec, an important engagement of the French and Indian War.
-The composition details the strategic disposition of British and French forces along the St. Lawrence River, culminating in the confrontation on the Plains of Abraham.
+An eighteenth-century engraved map depicting the Siege of Quebec, among the decisive engagements of the French and Indian War.
+The composition details the strategic positions of British and French forces along the St. Lawrence River, culminating in the confrontation on the Plains of Abraham and the British capture of Quebec under James Wolfe.

-Maps of this type were issued to inform and interpret the progress of the war for a European audience, combining geographic detail with military intelligence.
-As such, they function both as practical documents and as instruments of wartime communication, reflecting contemporary understanding of the campaign that secured British control of Quebec.
+Maps of this type were produced to document and interpret the progress of the war for a European audience, combining geographic detail with military intelligence.
+The fall of Quebec proved a turning point in the conflict and helped secure British dominance in North America.

 Condition: Very fine.